UPSC Exam > UPSC Notes > Indian Polity CSE > Laxmikanth Summary: Amendment of the Constitution

 2. Amendment by Special Majority of Parliament:

-• Requires a special majority, which includes a majority of the total membership of each House and a two-thirds majority of members present and voting.
+• Special majority is needed, which includes both a majority of the total membership of each House and a two-thirds majority of members present and voting.

 • Applicable to Fundamental Rights, Directive Principles of State Policy, and provisions not covered by the first and third categories.